 Mountain caribou are one of the most endangered mammals in North America.
-All of the world’s mountain caribou live in the mountains of southeast British Columbia and parts of Washington, Idaho, and Montana.
+All of the world’s remaining mountain caribou live in the mountains of British Columbia and Alberta and parts of Washington and Idaho.

 The globally unique mountain caribou is a variety of woodland caribou that has adapted to the special conditions of BC’s wet, mountainous forests.
 Mountain caribou migrate up and down the mountainsides, from the valley floors in spring and fall to the high forests in winter and summer.
 In winter, when other food is buried, they stand with large snowshoe-like feet on top of the snow to feed on the lichens that grow on branches and canopies of old-growth trees.